 Who are we?
 Who is the Data Controller?
 The Children's OT is a private provider of children's Occupational Therapy services in Leinster, Ireland.
 The Children's OT Data Controller is Niamh Mallon.
 This statement relates to our privacy practices and GDPR compliance in connection with this website, www.thechildrensot.com.
 We are not responsible for the content, privacy practices or GDPR compliance of other websites.
 Any external links to other websites are clearly identifiable as such.

 Where are we?
 Where is the location of processing?
-The Children's OT practice offers clinic-based appointments from The Children's Practice, Suite 5 Cubes 1, Beacon South Quarter, Dublin 18.
+The Children's OT practice offers clinic-based appointments at locations identified on this website.
 The registered address of The Children's OT is Enfield, Co.
 Meath.
 Our 'phone number is 086 2727665 and email address is email@example.com.
-Personal Data is processed at our clinic base, registered address or at other locations where the Therapist is located on occasion and the home office of our Administrator which is also in Enfield, Co.
+Personal Data is processed at our clinic locations, registered address or at other locations where the Therapist is located on occasion and the home office of our Administrator which is also in Enfield, Co.
 Meath.